DoctorLaplace/VirtualCubesCCodePracticeBuild/README.md

 - Extract its contents wherever you like.
 - Open folder
 - Run "Virtual Cubes" application
+- Windows will warn you that it is an Executable with no publisher.
+If you trust this download prompt it to run anyway.

 Path: \Virtual Cubes RTS\Virtual Cubes.application